ppy/osu-wiki/wiki/Glossary/en.md

 BSS is short for _Beatmap Submission System_.

-When a [beatmapper](#beatmapper) has finished mapping their [beatmapset](#beatmapset) and is ready to share their creation around the world, they must submit it using the BSS.
+When a [creator](#creator) has finished mapping their [beatmapset](#beatmapset) and is ready to share their creation around the world, they must submit it using the BSS.
 When doing this, the BSS will automatically assign a forum thread and will generate a post with information about your beatmapset.
 The forum thread it generates will help you get feedback from modders and other players who play your map.
 Lastly, your beatmaps will be given a [beatmapID](#beatmapid) and can be commented on during replays; as well as a [beatmapSetID](#beatmapsetid).